 This article began life as “The top 5 reasons you need to try Reformer Pilates”.
 However, as we started writing, it grew to Top 8, then 10 and that’s when we realised we needed to workshop the idea slightly.
-Most people have heard that Pilates is great but we wanted to dig around a bit more and see how it can help specific people.
-So, after a couple of weeks of research and a few hours spent with Emma, one of Pinnacle Health Clubs Reformer instructors, we narrowed down the key benefits of Reformer Pilates for each of the following groups…
+Most people have heard that Pilates is great but we wanted to dig around a bit more and see how it can help specific people, particularly answering the age old question – “Is reformer pilates good for weight loss?”.
+So, after a couple of weeks of research and a few hours spent with Emma, one of Pinnacle Health Clubs Reformer instructors, we narrowed down the key benefits of Reformer Pilates – one of them being weight loss, for each of the following groups…

 - A recent study commissioned by Dove, found that – tragically – just 20% of Australian Women are body confident.
 Not only is Regular Pilates one of the best ways to change the shape of your body but the small group sizes offer opportunities to build friendships – which is heaven for boosting self-confidence!